mookie-/collectd-redis/README.md

 ## Connection string

 The plugin takes a connection string in the format `<name>:<host/ip>:<port>[:<password>]`.
+If the second argument is "l", also informations from `latency history` will be collected.
+For this you have to configure `latency-monitor-threshold` in your redis-server.

 The password is optional and the part of the string in square bracktes is not required if the redis instances does not use password authentication.